open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x/deployment/ingestion/openmetadata.md

 ## Custom Airflow Installation

 {% note %}
-- Note that the `openmetadata-ingestion` only supports Python versions 3.7, 3.8 and 3.9.
+- Note that the `openmetadata-ingestion` only supports Python versions 3.7, 3.8, 3.9 and 3.10.
-- The supported Airflow versions are 2.3, 2.4 and 2.5.
-From release 1.1.1 onwards, OpenMetadata will also support Airflow 2.6.
+- The supported Airflow versions are 2.3, 2.4, 2.5, 2.6, and 2.7.
+Starting from release 1.5, OpenMetadata will support compatibility with Airflow versions up to 2.9.
-{% /note %}

 You will need to follow three steps:
 1. Install the `openmetadata-ingestion` package with the connector plugins that you need.